What’s A Free SSL?

 Thankfully, SSL certificates are now comes at cheap prices and you may get it when buy a hosting service, because most of the hosting provides it for free.
 But for those did not have this feature installed can get a CloudFlare Free SSL.
 Yes they release a free version that exactly does a similar job and it’s even easier to set up.

-You can reach CloudFlare official site by clicking here
+You can reach CloudFlare from here.

 For setting up a CloudFlare Free SSL you need to visit the CloudFlare official site and sign up.

 - Pick the Free Plan you see there